Clause 1: “The Parliamentary building works”

 I hope that the noble Lord wants not to put on the face of the Bill a specific and technical response to fire but, rather, to probe whether we are taking it seriously.
 Having said that I am not speaking on behalf of the sponsor body, I know that we would be very keen to work with the noble Lord on this matter.
 Your Lordships will be aware that we have done a lot of work with Members on disability access issues, for example, and will be doing so on other matters, so I am very happy to talk to him about that.

 His question about fire and heritage gives rise to a fundamental point, which is that noble Lords have many different priorities.
 Some say that heritage takes precedence and others say that accessibility does.
 I think that making something a number one priority above everything else on the face of the Bill would probably make life quite difficult later.
-There will be a point when the House has to make has to make these decisions.
+There will be a point when the House has to make these decisions.
 The shadow sponsor body, working with the designers, will put forward a whole range of propositions but it will be for the House to work through what it chooses to prioritise.
 Therefore, putting things on the face of the Bill that constrain that prioritisation could mean that Parliament has fewer choices when it comes to make a decision.

 I do not want to comment on this from the point of view of a member of the sponsor body, because I certainly am not.
 I was a member of the Joint Committee that reviewed the legislation but I am not speaking from that point of view either.
 I am speaking as somebody who, in his professional life before entering the world of politics, supervised construction projects.
 Indeed, I was supervising a project when the people adapting the sprinkler system with welding equipment set fire to the roof and the building burned down.
 Therefore, I am very well apprised of the risks and I think that the noble Lord has done us all a favour by raising them in the way that he has.